nitin42/react-video-scroll/README.md

 Return value: `number`

 Use `setCurrentFrame` to set the current frame of video.
-By default, the frame rate is managed [internally]() using `pageXOffset` and `pageYOffset` value. `setCurrentFrame` receives the following parameters -
+By default, the frame rate is managed [internally]() using `pageXOffset` and `pageYOffset` value. `setCurrentFrame` receives the following arguments -

 * `duration` - Duration of video